Tagged barcodes for the topological analysis of gradient-like vector fields: Factored chain complexes

 Let $X$ be a parametrized chain complex.
 A \textbf{parametrized subcomplex} of $X$ is a parametrized chain complex $Y$ such that $Y^t$ is a subcomplex of $X^t$ for all $t$ and the internal maps in $Y$ are given by the restrictions of the internal maps in $X$.
 We write $Y \subseteq X$.
 Given parametrized chain complexes $X,Y$, their \textbf{direct sum} $X\oplus Y$ is the parametrized chain complex defined by $(X\oplus Y)^t := X^t \oplus Y^t$ and $(X\oplus Y)^{s\le t} := X^{s\le t} \oplus Y^{s\le t}$.
 The direct sum between any finite number of parametrized chain complexes is defined analogously.

 One can check that if $X,Y$ are parametrized chain complexes, then $X\oplus Y$ is again a parametrized chain complex.
-Since the direct sum of epimorphic chain maps is epimorphic, it follows that the direct sum of epimorphic parametrized chain complexes is again epimorphic.
+Since the direct sum of epimorphisms is an epimorphism, it follows that the direct sum of epimorphic parametrized chain complexes is again epimorphic.
 Also if $X$ and $Y$ are both tame, then also $X\oplus Y$ is tame.
 Note that the set where $X\oplus Y$ fails to be left-constant is the union of the corresponding sets for $X$ and $Y$.
 All of these arguments continue to hold when we pass to direct sums of arbitrary (but still finite) size.
 To summarize, we can say that the categories $\PCh$, $\EPCh$, and $\TEPCh$ are closed under finite direct sums.